trojanspike/prggmr/docs/api/signal.md

 ### Invalid signals

-When an invalid signal is provided a ```\prggmr\EngineException``` exception or ```\prggmr\engine\Signals::INVALID_SIGNAL``` signal will be triggered.
-By default an exception will be thrown.
+When an invalid signal is provided a ```\prggmr\EngineException``` exception or ```\prggmr\engine\Signals::INVALID_SIGNAL``` signal will be triggered dependent on the ```ENGINE_EXCEPTIONS``` configuration value, by default an exceptions are enabled.

     signal([]);